 To watch a short video about our exciting new building, click here.

 To read more about how construction is progressing and to see the latest photos and a timelapse video, click here.

 Click here to read about visits to the site by students.

 We provide a unique and inspiring Sixth Form experience in a warm and thriving community where students are known and nurtured, given opportunities to grow and be challenged to be the best.
-Students are supported and given the tools to succeed, not just in public examinations, but in their personal and professional life after school.
-In the Sixth Form students learn how to learn, to be independent and be curious – in safe and supported environment where Woldingham’s beautiful surroundings and fantastic facilities are most appreciated.
+Students are given the tools to succeed, not just in public examinations, but in their personal and professional life after school, whatever their hopes, dreams and ambitions.
+Stimulating yet supportive, stretching but safe, Woldingham’s Sixth Form helps students put their future in their own hands to shape their life and career ahead.

 Achieving good A Level grades is important because it opens doors to universities, careers and other options in the future.
 As in the rest of the school, Woldingham Sixth Form is not a hot house, but we do have high expectations for all our students.
 Our dedicated and enthusiastic teachers provide the academic rigour and stretch to bring out the best in every student.

 The wellbeing of each student is at the forefront of everything we do.
 The pastoral support for both day and boarders is exemplary.
 Both the dedicated Sixth Form team, and wider teaching and support team, get to know each Sixth Form student very well.
 This means we can provide tailored support, care and attention as students transition into adults and succeed academically.